 St. Teresa of Calcutta grew up in Albania but dedicated her long life to the care of the very poor in Calcutta.
 In 1950, she founded the Missionaries of Charity.
 She was awarded the 1979 Nobel Peace Prize.
 Mother Teresa died on 5 September 1997, was beatified in 2003 and canonized in 2016.
 The insights are taken from the collection of her teachings called The Mother Teresa Reader, compiled by LaVonne Neff.
+For five more of her thoughts on death and dying, go here.

 Something happened to one of our sisters who was sent to study.
 The day she was to receive her degree, she died.
 As she was dying she asked, “Why did Jesus call me for such a short time?”And her superior answered, “Jesus wants you, not your works.”
 She was perfectly happy after that.